ziutek/mymysql/README.md

 ## Installing

-To install all subpackages of *mymysql* you need to goinstal three of them:
+To install all subpackages of *mymysql* you need to get three of them:

 	$ go get github.com/ziutek/mymysql/thrsafe
 	$ go get github.com/ziutek/mymysql/autorc
 	$ go get github.com/ziutek/mymysql/godrv

+or just run one command to get all subpackages:

+	$ go get -v github.com/ziutek/mymysql/...

 *go get* automagically selects the proper version of *mymysql* for your Go release.
 After this command *mymysql* is ready to use.